UofLBioinformatics/seekCRIT/README.md

 | exonStarts					            | 		 Exon start positions       								                             |
 | exonEnds						            | 		    Exon end positions           						                             |

-- it is not obligatory to provide REFSEQ file, we made script (GTFtoREFSEQ) to convert from gtf to refseq.
+- It is not obligatory to provide REFSEQ file, we made script (GTFtoREFSEQ) to convert from gtf to refseq that is used in the main code if no refseq file is provided.

 ## Output